trashpanda-ai/In-Vino-Veritas/README.md

     1. Quick boxplot among wine categories (red, white, sparkling, rosé, dessert, port)
     1. Quick single scatter plot only for red-wine
     1. Combine all visualizations to a clean notebook with ToC (maybe automatically run?)
+1. Clean up folder structure incl outputs etc (Jonas)

-1. Finalize Report/readme with graphs and schemas
+1. Finalize Report/readme with graphs and schemas (Both)
 1. Adjust report: data is not cleaned before it is appended, but the whole table is cleaned.
 This is necessary for two reasons: cleaning rules are by nature lagging and have to be applied for 'old' data anyway.
 And the google trends API has stochastic malfunctions.
 So we need to retry for the unsuccessful tuples.
-As we always check wether the tuples exist, this does not lead to more API calls or overall more computations
+As we always check wether the tuples exist, this does not lead to more API calls or overall more computations (Both)
-1. Add easy startup routine and put in [How to run?](#how-to-run)
+1. Add easy startup routine and put in [How to run?](#how-to-run) (Marcell)
-1. Clean up folder structure incl outputs etc